 - 7. You have the right to legal counsel from an attorney of your choice by interviews and correspondence. - 8.
 You have the right to participate in the use of law library reference materials to assist you in resolving legal problems.
 You also have the right to receive help when it is available through a legal assistance program. - 9.
-You have the right to a wide range of reading materials for educational purposes and for your own enjoyment.
+You have the right to a wide range of reading materials for materials for educational purposes and for your own enjoyment.
 These materials may include magazines and newspapers sent from the community, with certain restrictions. - 10.
-You have the right to participate in education, vocational training and employment as far as resources are available, and in keeping with your interests, needs, and abilities.
-You will be expected to abide by the regulations governing the use of such activities. - 11.
-You have the right to use your funds for commissary and other purchases, consistent with institution security and good order, for opening bank and/or savings accounts,
+You have the right to participate in education, vocational training and employment as far as resources are available, and in keeping with your interests, needs, and abilities. - 11.
+You have the right to use your funds for commissary and other purchases, consistent with institution security and good order, for